Project-Cepi/Deno-Discord-Bot/README.md

 ## Start

-To start the bot, just do `deno run --allow-net bot.ts`
+To start the bot, just do `deno run --allow-net -allow-read bot.ts`